OldemarRodriguez/riemannian_stats/README_PyPI.md

 ### 🌐 Package Website

-You can explore the **Riemannian STATS** package, its features, and interactive examples at:
+You can explore the **Riemannian STATS** package documentation , its features, and interactive examples at:
 🔗 [https://riemannianstats.web.app](https://riemannianstats.web.app)

 ---